GluuFederation/docs-de-prod/docs/source/operation/server.md

 ## Resource

-For production, we recommend using server with minimum 8GB memory and 80GB disk.
+For production, we recommend using server with 8GB memory and 80GB disk at minimum.

 ## Storage Driver